NZ woman jailed in the UK after working as fake doctor for 22 years

 The New Zealander's two-decade deception has sparked urgent checks in Britain - with 3000 foreign doctors to have their credentials investigated.

-Alemi, 56, claimed to have a degree from the University of Auckland in New Zealand when she came to work in the UK in 1992.
+Alemi, 56, claimed to have a degree from the University of Auckland when she came to work in the UK in 1992.

 In reality, the convicted fraudster had flunked her first year and dropped out.